 The Tactical Plan is making an impact on campus with projects like the new outdoor basketball court (completed November 2021).

 Decrease student indebtedness overall, an offshoot of which will be narrowing the gap between the demonstrated financial need of our students and the available financial aid

 Remain below the current national average ($33,700) for student debt; maintain and continue to reduce the current (19-20) $31,832 Southwestern average for total indebtedness; increase need-based student scholarship amounts

 - Average indebtedness for 2021-22 Southwestern graduates is $29,738.

-- Philanthropic contributions and pledges for current-use and endowed scholarships exceed $1.1 million through January 31, 2023, of the current fiscal year.
+- Philanthropic contributions and pledges for current-use and endowed scholarships exceed $7 million during the 2022-2023 fiscal year.

 Increase funding and improve advising to ensure that all students have access to two High Impact Experiences (HIEs): Study Away/Abroad, Paid and Unpaid Internships, Faculty-Student Research, Community Engaged Learning

 After analyzing existing patterns more fully and determining costs, enhance funding/access and guidance of students to HIEs, to increase from 2020–21 totals — 86% of graduating students have one HIE and 42% have two, to 100% of graduating students have two HIEs